|

 On my 1923 map of London Brune Street is named

 Butler Street - click on map left to see and enlarge.
-Maybe the road was renamed after the War?
+Opposite

 A 1932 article in the Jewish Chronicle announces: